Neurotoxicology & Nutritional Deficiencies

 | Marchiafava-Bignami disease | Corpus callosum demyelination/necrosis | Rare; acute confusion, seizures, interhemispheric disconnection; MRI shows corpus callosum demyelination/necrosis (especially body > genu/splenium) |

-| Central pontine myelinolysis (osmotic demyelination) | Rapid correction of hyponatremia | "Locked-in"-like syndrome (quadriplegia, anarthria, preserved consciousness); can also occur extrapontine (basal ganglia, thalami); limit Na correction to ≤8–10 mEq/L per 24 hours |
+| Central pontine myelinolysis (osmotic demyelination) | Rapid correction of hyponatremia | "Locked-in"-like syndrome (quadriplegia, anarthria, preserved consciousness); can also occur extrapontine (basal ganglia, thalami); limit Na correction to ≤8 mEq/L per 24h in high-risk patients (alcoholism, malnutrition, hypokalemia, liver disease, chronic hyponatremia); ≤10 mEq/L in low-risk cases |

 | Hepatic encephalopathy | Hyperammonemia, portosystemic shunting | Asterixis (negative myoclonus); confusion → coma; T1 hyperintensity in globus pallidus on MRI (manganese deposition from impaired hepatic clearance) |